-In alignment with the Local Government Act 2009, all Councillor conduct matters raised during the 2021/22 year are documented and reported.

-Local Government Act 2009 Number Details Orders made by the chairperson to deal with unsuitable meeting conduct (section 150I(2)) Nil N/A Orders made by Council as disciplinary action against a councillor for inappropriate conduct (section 150AH(1)) 1 On 16 February 2022, Council resolved to: • note Cr Aven Noah's admission that he engaged in inappropriate conduct by making inappropriate gestures in front of community members on two occasions; and • reprimand Cr Noah for his inappropriate conduct; and • order Cr Noah to review and refresh his knowledge of the Code of Conduct for Councillors in Queensland.
-Decisions, orders and recommendations made by the conduct tribunal against a councillor for misconduct (section 150AR(1)) Nil N/A Councillor conduct complaints referred by Council to the Office of the Independent Assessor (section 150P(2)(a)) 6 4 complaints were dismissed by the Assessor.
-1 complaint was remitted to Council for investigation (see 16 February 2022 decision noted above).
+In line with the Local Governmen during the 2021/22 y Local Government Act 2009 /ear are documen Number ted and reported.
+Details Orders made by the chairperson to deal with unsuitable meeting conduct (section 1501(2)) Nil N/A Orders made by Council as disciplinary action against a councillor for inappropriate conduct (section 150AH(1)) Nil N/A Decisions, orders and recommendations made by the conduct tribunal against a councillor for misconduct (section 150AR(1)) Nil N/A Councillor conduct complaints referred by Council to the Office of the Independent Assessor (section 150P(2)(a)) 2 1 complaint was accepted for investigation and is ongoing.
 1 complaint is awaiting the Assessor's response.
-Councillor conduct complaints referred by Council to the Crime and Corruption Commission (section 150P(3)) 2 1 complaint was dismissed (also assessed and dismissed by the Office of the Independent Assessor).
-1 complaint is awaiting the Commission's response.
+Councillor conduct complaints referred by Council to the Crime and Corruption Commission (section 150P(3)) Nil N/A Notices given by Council to the Office of the Independent Assessor about particular conduct that would otherwise be considered inappropriate conduct or misconduct (section 150R(2)) Nil N/A Notices given by Council to the Office of the Independent Assessor about particular conduct amounting to misconduct (section 150S(2)(a)) Nil N/A